cellog/ChiaraPodioPHP/README.md

 This library is designed to simplify some of the annoying tasks that must be repeated for each podio API task.
 It is useful both for web hooks and for more general-purpose Podio applications.
-To begin, it focuses exclusively on interacting with items and applications, but will expand to include workspaces, hooks, tasks, and all the other areas of Podio the API supports.
+To begin, it focuses primarily on interacting with items and applications.
+There is extensive built-in support for application-based authentication and web hooks, basic support for handling organizations and drilling down through to workspaces and apps within them.
+All of this code is designed to support the interaction with items, but future plans include adding ancillary API code such as tasks and messages.

 The library uses the Podio class heavily for the actual authentication to Podio and requests to the API, and is fully compatible with the existing API, so you can mix and match if this